Designing in VR

 VR + Architecture

 My first professional experience with VR was in Architecture.
-My goal was to find out what value VR could bring to architecture, and spatial design, while at Gensler SF.
+My goal, at the time, was to find the value VR could bring to architecture, and spatial design, while at Gensler San Francisco.
 So naturally I gravitated to the lowest hanging fruit…visualization.
 I discovered that high fidelity (realistically rendered) 3D environments were great for interactive visualization but required a separate work stream, lots of effort, and could never keep up with iterative design workstreams.
 If VR was to work as a spatial design tool, the workflow had to be more integrated and keep pace with the core design workstream.
 Basically real-time.
 So Low/medium fidelity VR content became the sweet spot.
-This was a time before tools like IrisVR and Enscape 3D solved the real-time + fideltiy problem.
+This was a time before tools like IrisVR and Enscape 3D solved the real-time + fidelity problem.
+Now its as easy as one-click and your in VR.
+And its real-time rendered!

 This was one of my early test scenes in Unity 5 that included a VR camera (OVR player controller not in video), player controls, crude character AI, proximity-triggered audio, a hacked together mini-map showing real-time player tracking, and Unity's lighting system.